Model-Checking of Linear-Time Properties in Multi-Valued Systems: The verification of mv-regular safety property

 \section{The verification of mv-regular safety property}

 In this and the next section, we shall give some methods of model checking of multi-valued safety properties.
-We shall introduce an automata approach to check mv-regular safety property by reducing it to checking some invariant properties of certain large system.
-In order to do this, let us first introduce the notion of finite automaton in multi-valued logic systems, which are also called lattice-valued finite automaton in this paper, please refer to Ref.\cite{li05,li07,li11}.
+We shall introduce an automata approach to check an mv-regular safety property by reducing it to checking some invariant properties of a certain large system.
+In order to do this, let us first introduce the notion of finite automaton in multi-valued logic systems, which are also called lattice-valued finite automaton in this paper, please refer to Ref.\cite{li05,li07,li11} (c.f., Ref.\cite{droste12,demri07}).